tinloaf/draup/Readme.md

 Draup
 =====

-This is Draup, a compile-time plugin registration system in C++17, using [Boost.Hana](https://boostorg.github.io/hana/).
+This is Draup, a compile-time plugin registration system in C++17.
 Draup is simple to use, and since everything is computed at compile time, Draup should add no runtime overhead to your program.

 Usage
 -----